-Click on the chapters below to read sections of the Creating a Citizenship Program Preparation Toolkit or click here for the entire document
+Click on the chapters below to read sections of the Creating a Citizenship Program Preparation Toolkit

 I. Introduction: Tools for a Legal Program Interested in Starting a Citizenship Program Designed for legal immigration programs interested in creating a citizenship program.

 II.
 A Client’s Road to Citizenship Follow the client’s road to citizenship with this chart that details the step-by-step process a client follows in order to become a U.S. citizen.

 III.
 Program Needs for Legal and Language Service Programs Combined Compare the programmatic and equipment needs for legal and language programs, and learn what components of these two programs can be shared.

 IV.
 Citizenship Program Models Many citizenship programs start small and grow over time.
 This chart will identify easy services to implement now plus provide ideas for services to plan for in the future.

 V. Planning for a Citizenship Program Creating a legal and language service program requires a lot of planning and thought.
 A sample Logic Model is provided to assist program development and a blank template can be printed for individual use.

 VI.
 Program Development Funding must be considered when planning to open a new program or to offer new services.
 Use this resource to learn about possible program standards required by funders as well as potential sources of funding.